cowsay-org/cowsay/README.md

 ## Requirements

-Cowsay requires Perl 5.005_03 or later.
-Because all our development and testing is done with the Perl from recent OS distributions, it may well require a version newer than 5.005_03, but I'm not sure exactly which.
+Cowsay requires Perl 5.8.7 or later.

 ## Other cow collections